1895 Chicago Athletic Association football team: November 5: Orange Athletic Club

 CAA suffered their only loss against a non-collegiate football team, getting blanked by the superior athletic club in front of the biggest crowd they would see that year.
 Hadden had the best performance of the day for Chicago as right tackle, while Slater also played well against the Jersey men.
 Although this was a crushing defeat, CAA did not lose its contention for Champions of the West, as Eastern organizations like Orange AC did not hold much weight in the "standings" that sportswriters in the Midwest factored into their opinions.
 A record of the attendance for the game is highly contested, with 4 different newspapers given figures of three, four, five, and nine thousand.
-Orange AC would finish 6-4-1, beating Navy 10 to 6, forfeiting their game against Crescent AC for a 0-2 "loss", losing their rematch against Yale 0 to 26, and finally playing Crescent AC on Thanksgiving Day for a 10–0 shutout.
-Their Scrub (practice) team also beat Elmira AC 6 to 0, and their consolidated (combined) team lost to the Entré Nous Club of Paterson, 0–10.
+Orange AC would finish 6–4–1, beating Navy 10 to 6, forfeiting their game against Crescent AC for a 0–2 "loss", losing their rematch against Yale 0 to 26, and finally playing Crescent AC on Thanksgiving Day for a 10–0 shutout.
+Their scrub (practice) team also beat Elmira AC 6 to 0, and their consolidated (combined) team lost to the Entré Nous Club of Paterson, 0–10.

 November 7: Wilmington YMCA

-CAA demolished the local YMCA of Wilmington, Delaware, 40–0 in their most denominating victory of 1895.
+CAA demolished the local YMCA of Wilmington, Delaware, 40–0 in their most dominating victory of 1895.
 Blaney, Coffeen, and Thomas all had a good day, with Thomas tallying three touchdowns, and Blaney scoring on an 85-yard run.
-With Fullback Brown not playing, for unknown reasons, Huddelson took over that duty.
+With fullback Brown not playing, for unknown reasons, Huddelson took over that duty.
 He would go a perfect 6 for 6 on PATs (at the time called goals after touchdowns).
 Hadden would also score 2 touchdowns, and Coffeen scored another on a 75-yard run.
 There was betting among the spectators that Chicago AA would reach the "century-mark" (100 points), which at that time was incredibly more common than it is in the modern (post-WWII) era of football.
 YMCA only had the ball three times throughout the entire contest, and each of those possessions ended with a YMCA fumble.
 A reporter for the Chicago Tribune, who wrote an account of the game, mused that the YMCA boys were "saplings in a tornado."
 After the game, CAA would head back up to Pennsylvania on the B&O Railroad, for their game against the Duquesne Country and Athletic Club of Pittsburgh.